So Anxious

 "So Anxious" is a song by R&B singer Ginuwine.
-It was written by Static Major, Benjamin Bush, and Timbaland for his second studio album 100% Ginuwine (1999), while production was helmed by the latter.
+It was written by Static Major, Digital Black, and Timbaland for his second studio album 100% Ginuwine (1999), while production was helmed by the latter.
 The song describes the narrator anxiously waiting on his lover all night to return his calls so that she can meet him for romance.
 Released as the album's third single, "So Anxious" became Ginuwine's second top 20 pop hit.
 It also reached number two on the US Hot R&B/Hip-Hop Songs chart.
-The music video was directed by Chris Robinson..
+The music video was directed by Chris Robinson.

 Track listing

 Credits and personnel

 Credits lifted from the liner notes of 100% Ginuwine.